rithulkamesh/rithulkamesh/README.md

 fn about_me() -> Myself {
     Myself {
         name: "Rithul Kamesh",
-        age: 16,
+        age: 17,
         bio: r#"
         👋 Hey There!
-I'm Rithul, a 17 year old Student and Developer who loves everything Rust and Node.js.
+I'm Rithul, a Student and Developer who loves everything Rust and Next.js.
         I think that programming is awesome and I love to code/program a ton!
-Aside from that, I'm building a game with godot just to have fun!
         "#,
         socials: "https://bento.me/rithul",
         website: "https://rithul.dev"